Increase customer satisfaction with MyGeotab

 At Geotab, we know that keeping customers happy is one of the most important parts of running a business.
 If you see your drivers spend more time driving than working, that means it's taking longer for them to reach your customers.
 When this happens, your fuel costs will be higher, maintenance costs will be more frequent, and you’ll make less profit.

 So how can you shorten travel time and not only meet, but exceed customer expectations?
-To optimize your routing and increase customer satisfaction, you need to start with observing your drivers’ data.
+To optimise your routing and increase customer satisfaction, you need to start with observing your drivers’ data.
 The following reports will help you determine how to dispatch drivers and what to look out for.

 Use the quadrant method for driving routes